webhintio/hint/packages/hint-x-content-type-options/README.md

 ## Why is this important?

-Sometimes the metadata browsers need in order to know how to interpret the content of a resource is either incorrect, not reliable, or absent.
+Sometimes the metadata browsers need to know how to interpret the content of a resource is either incorrect, not reliable, or absent.
-In those cases, browsers use contextual clues that inspect the bytes of the response in order to detect the file format.
+In those cases, browsers use contextual clues that inspect the bytes of the response to detect the file format.
 This is known as [MIME sniffing][mime sniffing spec] and it is done regardless of the specified `Content-Type` HTTP header sent by servers.